 The costs of hiring a car across the globe can be expensive, do your research to avoid getting caught out with extra or unknown charges where possible, especially with discount car rental companies.
 Be sure to ask upfront about;

 - Compare car hire companies.
 When we first hired our car in Croatia, I was shocked to see the price ranges.
 Now I always tell everyone to be sure to spend the time comparing costs between suppliers of rental cars.
 Even the cheapest car rental companies here in Croatia offer highly well-maintained vehicles.

 By considering the above tips, you are assured of a much better stay in Croatia

 Download this FREE app from iTunes from Hrvatski Auto Klub (Croatian Auto Club).
 It provides detailed traffic and travel information, as well as roadside assistance services and is available in English, German, Italian and Croatian.

-Driving in Croatia FAQ
+Electric Cars in Croatia

 I am often asked about factors related to driving in Croatia.
 Ultimately I tell everyone that you can drive in Croatia, you just need to be aware of a few factors:

 - Lots of roads in villages are often narrow, unpaved, and have room for one-way traffic.
 Take your time and be prepared to reverse.

 - There are plenty of places to stop and rest along the way.
 Croatia has some of the best gas stations we’ve encountered on our adventures across Europe.
 Including some with kids activity centers and healthy food.